 Has your car made the top 10?

 After a turbulent 2019, car makers might have been hoping the UK market would level out in 2020.
-So far, though, that hasn’t been the case.
+Sadly, it wasn't to be.

-All of which meant sales almost halved in March, then fall by more than 97 percent in April.
-Overall, 2020 has so far seen the market slump by around half.
-But there are some signs that a recovery is on the cards, and around 1.7 million new cars are expected to hit the road this year, so drivers are clearly still in a buying mood.
+All of which meant sales almost halved in March, then fell by more than 97 percent in April.
+Add in a second round of lockdowns in the autumn and 2020 has so far seen the market slump by just under 30 percent.
+But there are some signs that a recovery is on the cards, with massive growth in the uptake of electric vehicles and increased demand for hybrids, too.

-But if we’re buying cars, the question remains: what are we buying?
-Well, the Society of Motor Manufacturers and Traders (SMMT) collects data on such things, and we’ve taken the year-to-date numbers for a 2020 that's already eight months old (how did that happen?) to produce this top 10.
+So what exactly were we buying in 2020?
+Well, the Society of Motor Manufacturers and Traders (SMMT) collects data on such things, and we’ve taken the year-to-date numbers for a 2020 that's finally behind us to produce this top 10.

 Click on the photo at the top of the page for the full list.